AhmedElghazaly/autosubtitle/README.md

 - Click "💾 Save" to store your key securely
 - Your key will be saved to `config.ini` and used automatically

-> **💡 Tip**: If you don't enter an API key, the app will use a default demo key with limited usage.

 #### 3. **Select a video file:**
 - Click the file selection box to browse for videos
 - Supported formats: MP4, AVI, MOV, MKV, WMV, FLV, WEBM, M4V